Marc Albert (tennis)

 Marc Albert (born 14 June 1960) is a Dutch former professional tennis player.

-Albert, a native of Eijsden, was a three-time national doubles champion.
+Albert, a native of Eijsden, was a three-time national doubles champion with partners Huub van Boeckel (twice) and Johan Vekemans.
 He was talked about as a successor to Tom Okker due to his junior success, but didn't have an impact on tour.

 In 1981 he represented the Netherlands in the Davis Cup, featuring in three ties.
 He won one of his three doubles rubbers and was beaten in his only singles rubber by the Soviet Union's Sergey Leonyuk in five sets.